 Electric City Underground is an electronic music project that began on the South Shore of Nova Scotia.
 ECU's music is tuned to A=432Hz as apposed to the standard A=440Hz.
 Tuning to 432Hz has been proven to stimulate DNA reproduction and is used in holistic healing.

-Electric City Underground was founded in 2006 by Kirk Comstock and has released four albums to date; "Electric City Underground"(2007), "All Means Necessary"(2010), "Migration"(2013) and "Unity"(2015).
+Electric City Underground was founded in 2006 by Kirk Comstock and has released five albums, one EP and four singles to date; "Electric City Underground"(2007), "All Means Necessary"(2010), "Migration"(2013), "Unity"(2015), "Protons Get No Respect" (2017), "Long Nights Deep" (2018), "I Love Your Feelin" (2018), "Not a Thing Gonna Change" (2019), '9' (2020), "Hands Up" (2023), "Dirty Water"(2023).
 Kirk's concept was to create a movement that was more than the sum of its parts, and hoped to involve and inspire people from all walks of life, all over the globe, to experience a peaceful love-filled life.
 There is a story from the French shore of Nova Scotia that speaks of a sophisticated and multicultural settlement from the 1800's called "The Electric City" by local Acadians, African Canadians, and Mi’kmaq because of it's advanced way of life and the way the sawmill glowed from a distance.
 The name took further inspiration from the Underground Railroad in Canada that helped people escape slavery in the early to mid 19th century.
 The idea of a better way forward for all humanity has inspired and directed the creation of every note, lyric and album since the beginning.

 Electric City Underground draws inspiration from the Psychedelic Rock, Funk, Soul and Disco of the 60's and 70's as well as the darker textures of 80's and 90's Rock, Punk, Hip Hop and Electronic music.
 Electric City Underground owe a huge sonic debt to the likes of NIN, New Order, Tribe Called Quest, Pink Floyd, Tool, The Doors, Jimi Hendrix, Frank Sinatra, The Chemical Brothers and Prodigy.